istefanis/controllio/README.md

 - the analytical computation of the overall transfer function (tf) of a system modeled by interconnected elements in the s-domain
 - the generation of its Bode and Nyquist plots
+- the numerical computation of its time response plot
+- the numerical computation of its zeros/poles & some characteristic numbers, ex. bandwidth

 _Predefined circuits are also included, ex.
 PI, PD and PID controllers_

 ## Motivation

-The motivation behind Controllio is to provide a fast web-based open-source drafting table for studying control systems, which:
+The motivation behind Controllio is to create an open-source drafting table for studying control systems, which:

-- runs on the browser without any installation, and is mobile-friendly
+- runs on the browser without any installation, is fast and mobile-friendly
 - is written in a widely-used programming language (vanilla Javascript), and can be easily extended

 ## Try it out